• Home

 • Using a large slotted spoon, or a spider, gently lift cauliflower from water and place on prepared baking sheet, stem side down.
 Let stand until cauliflower has cooled slightly and is dry to the touch, about 15 minutes.
 This can be done up two hours ahead.

 • Remove the rack and place the cauliflower back on the parchment-lined baking sheet.
-Drizzle the cauliflower with 2 tablespoons olive oil and use your hands to coat it well.
+Drizzle the cauliflower with 2 tablespoons of olive oil and use your hands to coat it well.
 Sprinkle all over with turmeric, salt and cumin seeds.
 Drizzle again with a little more olive oil (don't rub this time) and transfer to the oven.

 • Roast in the oven until tender and golden brown, about 40 to 45 minutes.
 The exact time will depend on how hot your oven is and the size of your cauliflower so keep an eye on it.
 Remove it from the oven when it looks sufficiently golden-brown to you with a bit of char in some places.